JAPANESE ANEMONE (anemone x hybrida) Windflower

 China

-At our Capel Manor College class, we were taken to see windflowers in the gardens near the which? trial beds.
+At our Capel Manor College class, we were shown windflowers in the gardens near the which? trial beds.
 They moved on an undulating screen of tall stems, showing how the flowers got their name.

 http://www.capelmanorgardens.co.uk/which-gardening-at-capel-manor.html

-Anne’s front garden in Wimbledon was filled with Windflowers.
-I helped her dig them out and brought two of them back to Highbury.
+Here in Highbury, Japanese Anemones appear in front gardens in late summer and early autumn.
+So, after helping Anne dig a number of them out of her Wimbledon front garden, I was happy to accept her offer to bring two of them back to Highbury.
 We thought we had pulled up every one, but it seems that the tiniest morsel of root left behind will send up new stems, new flowers.
 Fragments of the plant left in the ground in Wimbledon grew new Windflowers.

 Japanese anemones still grow in Anne’s front garden; it is as though they had never left.
 A brick pit or large pot may restrict their roots for some time.
 But, in an open garden, expect them to spread.